Mission Honduras LeMars: People

 back to portraits

-Rina Yesenia Martinez is a 7-year-old girl diagnosed with Hirschsprungs disease, a disease that affects the large intestine (colon).
+Rina Yesenia Martinez was diagnosed with Hirschsprungs disease, a disease that affects the large intestine (colon), when she was 7 years old.
 After a very successful surgery, she was released from the Tegucigalpa hospital and moved to Mother Teresa's Sisters of Charity orphanage for recuperation.
 She now is a healthy little girl who enjoys playing with others.
 MHL personnel visit with her family regularly to check on her progress and always find her quite happy and healthy.

 Yesenia's stitches are removed